whindsx/Bitcoin-RPC-Client/README.md

    - make install

 CAVEATS:
+   - paytxfee has not be implemented
    - Boolean parameters do not work (true, false)

 TODO:
+   - Implement support for paytxfee
+   - Better error reporting
    - Figure out why boolean parameters break
    - Documentation